EliahKagan/recursive-lambda/README.md

-  An important interface detail is whether this augmented function object should be directly accessible to outside callers, or wrapped inside (or captured by) another function object that does not
+  An important interface detail is whether this augmented function object should be directly accessible to outside callers, or wrapped inside (or captured by) another function object that doesn&rsquo;t have that extra parameter.

 - **[Capturing](https://en.wikipedia.org/wiki/Closure_(computer_programming)#Lexical_environment):**
   In C# and C++, a lambda can capture a variable that is then modified to